AndrewKeepCoding/AK.Toolkit/README.md

 ## 🔵 WinUI 3

 ### 🌏 Localizer

+> **Note**: Localizer has been replaced with [WinUI3Localizer](https://github.com/AndrewKeepCoding/WinUI3Localizer).

 [🎬 YouTube](https://youtu.be/6Y5saLQ9bcs)

-The Localizer helps you to localize your app.
+Localizer helps you to localize your app.

 - Switch languages **without restarting** the app
 - You (users) can **edit** localized strings even after deployment
 - You (users) can **add** new languages even after deployment
 - Use the starndard **Resources.resw**

 ### 🏁 Grid Extensions - GridIndexer (GI)

 [🎬 YouTube](https://youtu.be/akqjnqsy-ME)

 An extensions that makes it easier to define rows and columns in `Grid`.